Stories · Общество

 For a decade before entering the national consciousness, Mizulina worked as a manager at the Pravovaya Stolitsa foundation, an organisation that describes itself rather elusively on its website as a fund set up to support “social and legal initiatives”.

-It was Malofeev who set up what was to become Mizulina’s vehicle for national prominence, the Safe Internet League, for which she began working in 2017.
-While the league boasts that its work is supported by multiple government ministries, it is funded by the St. Basil the Great Foundation, and the league’s back channels to the Russian authorities are down to Malofeev’s connections.
+It was Malofeyev who set up what was to become Mizulina’s vehicle for national prominence, the Safe Internet League, for which she began working in 2017.
+While the league boasts that its work is supported by multiple government ministries, it is funded by the St. Basil the Great Foundation, and the league’s back channels to the Russian authorities are down to Malofeyev’s connections.

 “Of course, not all of the league’s requests are automatically acted upon by law enforcement officials,” Sarkis Darbinyan, a lawyer from Russian digital rights NGO Roskomsvoboda, told independent outlet Current Time.